AdelinaY18/todo-application/README.md

-# React TypeScript Starter Pack

-To use this template click `Use this template`

-### Available Scripts

-`Deploy` - available to deploy your application to gh-pages, to deploy the project, change the second line of code in package.json, specifically the homepage value, from "." to the repository name

-`SCSS Preprocessor` - available to write your styles with modern style language

-Todo App — React & TypeScript
+📝 Todo App — React & TypeScript

-A modern and responsive Todo application built using React and TypeScript.
+A modern, responsive Todo application built with React and TypeScript.
+This project was created to practice building scalable frontend applications using modern React patterns.

+🚀 Demo

+🔗 Live Demo: (add your working GitHub Pages link here)

+📌 Features

+➕ Add new tasks

+✅ Mark tasks as completed

+🗑 Delete tasks

+🔍 Filter tasks (all / active / completed)

+📱 Responsive design

-Technologies Used:
+🛠 Technologies Used

 React